Study finds early signs of autism in baby brains

 Among core features of condition are poor communication skills and difficulties with social engagement, and doctors are keen to find ways to diagnose the condition earlier so that they can intervene to help autistic children develop coping skills.

-Characteristic autistic behavior tends not to emerge before the age of 2 years and firm diagnoses are usually only made after this age.
+Characteristic autistic behaviour tends not to emerge before the age of 2 years and firm diagnoses are usually only made after this age.

 His team looked at babies at greater risk of developing autism later in life because they had an older brother or sister with the condition.